-The Burn of Tacher, at the northern scheme extent, is recorded as being at high risk (10% chance of flooding each year) of river water flooding (SEPA Flood Maps).
+Small areas of the A9 carriageway within the scheme extents are recorded as being at low (0.1% chance of flooding each year) to high (10% chance) risk of surface water flooding (SEPA Flood Maps).

 Climate

 The Climate Change (Scotland) Act 2009 sets out the target and vision set by the Scottish Government for tackling and responding to climate change (The Climate Change (Scotland) Act 2009).
 The Act included a target of reducing CO2 emissions by 80% before 2050 (from the baseline year 1990).
 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019 amended the Climate Change (Scotland) Act 2009 to bring the target of reaching net-zero emissions in Scotland forward to 2045 (Climate Change (Emissions Reduction Targets) (Scotland) Act 2019).